Financial Wellness

 Requirements

-- A full project budget (expenses and revenue with a narrative for line items), the amount requested from the Foundation, and how the remaining project revenue will be raised to fully fund the initiative.
-Sound financial management must be demonstrated
+- A full project budget (expenses and revenue with narrative for line items), amount requested from the Foundation, and how the remaining project revenue will be raised to fully fund the initiative.
+Sound financial management must be demonstrated by the applicant.

-- Clearly stated goal of the funded project or event must address the documented community needs of the credit union and its members.
+- Clearly stated goal of the funded project or event must address the documented community needs of the credit union and their members.

-- If applicable: A letter of support from the partner organization, clearly stating the community need to be addressed and how the organization will be an active partner.
+- If applicable: A letter of support from the partner organization, clearly stating the development needs to be addressed and how the organization will be an active partner.

 - If applicable: Proof of the partner organization’s 501c3 tax-exempt status letter, program materials, and a recent annual report.